2015–16 ECHL season: Conference realignment

 Due to the relocation of the former Californian franchises, the league's conference alignment was significantly altered.
 ECHL brought back the Midwest and South Divisions to increase the number of divisions from four to six, whereas the number of teams per division was reduced from seven to either four or five.

-With less teams on the Pacific coast, the former Pacific Division was renamed as the West Division.
+With fewer teams on the Pacific coast, the former Pacific Division was renamed as the West Division.
 The Central division lost three teams: Rapid City to the West, Brampton to the North, and Quad City to the Midwest.
 Former North Division teams Cincinnati, Evansville, Fort Wayne and Indy joined Quad City in the new Midwest Division.

 All former East Division teams except Elmira and Reading are realigned to the new South Division with the relocated teams Adirondack, Manchester and Norfolk being placed in the East Division.

 Affiliation changes

 For the 2015–16 season, all 28 ECHL teams are only allowed to have a single affiliation with an NHL team leading to many affiliation changes.